 Music jam from 11am to 12.45pm led by a Synergy facilitator and volunteers.
 A relaxed and fun way to explore music as a way to access your creativity and release tension, suitable for all levels.
 Starting with multi-sensory warm ups using movement, voice and imagination, leading into an open and free improvised jam.
 Instruments provided though please bring your own if you have them!

 Delicious healthy lunch from 1pm, prepared by Synergy volunteers.
 Would you like to improve your eating habits or your relationship to food?
 Monthly workshops run by our Nutritional Therapist Abi also offer useful information on the links between nutrition and well-being, and she can give friendly advice and tips about healthy eating and cooking on a budget.
 We all contribute £3 each towards the cost of the ingredients.

 After lunch at 2pm, a short 15 – 20 minute guided meditation led by a volunteer or group member, new ideas welcome.

-Afternoon sessions from 2.20pm to 4pm.
-Activities range from painting, drawing and collage to creative writing and performance.
+During the afternoon sessions from 2.20pm to 4pm, activities range from art, painting, drawing and collage to creative writing and performance.
 The possibilities are endless and provide a chance for participants to explore activities that will open up their creativity, and aid recovery and self-development.
 Sessions are run by volunteers and participants, and are supported by a Synergy facilitator.

 Sessions aim to provide an open and inclusive space for creative development, peer support, nutrition and well-being awareness, with workshops run and led by volunteers and participants.
 Your ideas and skills are therefore always welcome!
 With only 1 on-site member of staff, Synergy largely relies on the help of members and volunteers to sustain activities and promote its ethos.